STAR TREK:

 Would we finally see that story done justice here?
 David Warner's credit in the opening raised hopes even more - it would be great if he was the Cardassian mastermind behind a big political plot, directing armadas, pulling everyone else's strings, and in the end having to concede the Bajoran system.

 The opening quarter of the story has most of the best material.
-There are a lot of genuine believable tensions for the various Starfleet characters, an intriguing plotline has begun, and, as far as I knew, it could all still lead to the places I was hoping for.
+There are a lot of genuine believable tensions for the various Starfleet characters, an intriguing plotline has begun, and, if you did miss the opening Bajor bits, it still looks as though it could all lead to the places I was hoping for.
 The second quarter of the story, leading to part one's cliffhanger, definitely feels padded, as though we're basically killing time for a while.

 The scenes of Captain Jellicoe stirring up the Enterprise crew are far, far more interesting.
 Indeed "Chain of Command" ended up as one of the most forgettable Cardassian stories ever, when it should have been the opposite, and it is easily overshadowed by Deep Space Nine's far superior pilot.